-Suppose you are getting a healthy amount of roofing reviews every month; congratulations.
+Suppose you get a healthy amount of monthly roofing reviews; congratulations.
 You have overcome a hurdle that many small businesses struggle to get over.
-However, getting a reliable amount of reviews for your roofing company isn’t enough.
+However, getting reliable reviews for your roofing company isn’t enough.

 The next step is to respond to those reviews.
-Not only do people like when a company responds to their reviews; they expect it too.
-So the bottom line is that it’s imperative to respond to the reviews your roofing company gets – whether they be good or bad.
+Not only do people like it when a company responds to their reviews, they expect it too.
+So the bottom line is that it’s imperative to respond to your roofing company’s reviews – whether they be good or bad.

 1) Respond to Reviews Quickly

 How long should you wait to respond to a negative review?
 The answer: you shouldn’t!
-It is recommended that you respond to a negative review as soon as you possibly can.
+You should respond to a negative review as soon as possible.
 A swift response to a negative roofing review will show the customer that you value their time and are concerned about the service they received.

-Set up email alerts for all the review platforms (and it should be on as many as possible) so they send notifications as soon as a new review is posted.
+Set up email alerts for all the review platforms (as many as possible) so they send notifications as soon as a new review is posted.
 If your company gets a high volume of reviews every week, you may want to assign the task of checking for and responding to reviews to a specific staff member or divvying them up by Google reviews, Facebook reviews, etc.

 2) Thank Customers for Their Business